Unified.to

 December 12, 2023

-In the ever-evolving landscape of SaaS development, the need for seamless and efficient integrations has become indisputable.
+In the ever-evolving landscape of SaaS development, the need for efficient, reliable integrations has become indisputable.

-This year, G2 found that 82% of B2B buyers agreed that it is essential that the software they purchase integrates into their existing tech stacks.
+G2 found that 82% of B2B buyers agreed it's essential that the software they purchase integrates into their existing tech stacks.
 Another report found that inadequate integration is the #1 barrier to investing in technology.

-In this article, we'll explore the key differences between Unified API technologies and workflow automation solutions and which is the preferred choice for scaling your product's customer-facing integrations.
+In this article, we'll explore the key differences between unified API technology and workflow automation, and which is the preferred choice for scaling your product's customer-facing integrations.
+A simple way to frame the distinction: unified APIs are about standardizing connectivity across many similar systems, while workflow automation is about coordinating behavior across them.

-Before we compare the two integration development approaches, it's critical to understand the different types of integrations, which typically vary between those designed for internal company usage and those designed to add value for customers.
+Before comparing the two approaches, it's worth understanding the different types of integrations, which typically split between those designed for internal company use and those designed to add value for customers.

 1. Internal integrations

-Internal integrations are for streamlining processes within your company, enhancing collaboration, and optimizing workflows for improved efficiency.
+Internal integrations streamline processes within your company, enhancing collaboration and optimizing workflows for improved efficiency.

 Use cases:

-- Data synchronization: Connecting internal databases and your company's accounts to ensure consistent and up-to-date information across departments
+• Data synchronization: Connecting internal databases and your company's accounts to keep information consistent and up to date across departments

 Scope: